rvega1204/starwars-challenge/README.md

 ## My Changes

-I introduced a new route at http://localhost:5173/starships that displays a table with information retrieved from the Star Wars API.
+I updated a the route at http://localhost:5173/starships that displays a table with information retrieved from the Star Wars API.
 This table presents detailed data about Star Wars starships and includes a "Details" link for accessing all the information about a specific starship model.

 The table was styled using Tailwind CSS, where I aimed to emulate a Star Wars-themed color palette.
 Additionally, I implemented responsive classes for both the table and the modal.
 Although I began improving responsiveness across the entire app, I ran out of time to complete that task.